top of page

 Appalachian Trail

-Welcome to the American Veterans On the Appalachian Trail.
+Welcome to American Veterans On the Appalachian Trail.
 The Appalachian Trail is the most popular National Scenic Trail in America; and although American Veterans only make up 1% of the U. S. population, American Veterans make up a significant percentage of annual Thru-Hikers and Trail Maintainers on the AT.
-The first two Thru_hikers on the AT were American Veterans seeking a challenge and new direction after serving in World War II; and like then, today's American Veterans are seeking a challenge and rewarding volunteer opportunities that the Appalachian Trail by itself continues to provide.

-As I continue to hike full time on the AT, I hope that you also enjoy my daily hiking blog that provides valuable insight for all who enjoy the Appalachian Trail.
+As I continue to work and hike full time on the AT, I hope that you also enjoy my Daily Trail and Travel Updates that provide valuable insight for all who enjoy the Appalachian Trail; as well as the current edition of the American Veterans Guide to the Appalachian Trail.

 American Veterans Guide